 One thing I know for sure is that I was born to be a writer.
 I’ve been writing since I was a teenager, and in high school I thought I wanted to be a journalist.
 In college I thought I’d be a screenwriter and I took several screenwriting classes.
 While I was working as a script analyst at a Hollywood production company, I realized that I wanted to write more than a blueprint–I wanted to tell the whole story.
 After completing my BA and MA degrees in English at CSU Northridge, I began writing my first historical novel.
 I wrote for 17 years, from 1994 until 2011, before I had a bestseller with the first book in my Loving Husband Trilogy, Her Dear & Loving Husband.
-My current project is the prequel to Her Dear & Loving Husband, Down Salem Way, and a biography about the influences of Charles Dickens and Queen Victoria on the Victorian era.
+My current projects are the prequel to Her Dear & Loving Husband, Down Salem Way, and a biography about the influences of Charles Dickens and Queen Victoria on the Victorian era.

 My paranormal historical fiction is the bestselling Loving Husband Trilogy, a supernatural story of eternal love.
 The first book in the trilogy, Her Dear & Loving Husband, has been bought or downloaded over 250,000 times.
 You can read Her Dear & Loving Husband for free.
 My latest novel, When It Rained at Hembry Castle, is Downton Abbey inspired historical fiction.
 Set in Victorian England in the 1870s, it’s the story of American Daphne Meriwether and how she learns to live in the upstairs/downstairs world of her father’s family.
 She may fall in love with Edward Ellis, an aspiring writer, while she’s there.
 When It Rained at Hembry Castle is a Best Book of 2016 in Historical Fiction from IndieReader.com.
 Victory Garden is set around the woman’s suffrage movement during World War I. Woman of Stones is Biblical historical fiction based on a story from the New Testament: “Let he who is without sin cast the first stone.”
 Woman of Stones has been a #1 bestseller on Amazon’s Inspirational chart.
 I’m also the author of That You Are Here, a present-day love story set in Portland, Oregon.